 Ruth Montgomery is a professional musician, teacher, workshop facilitator and visual artist.
-As a classical trained musician with a passion for modern works, she also explores music, art, sign language, and visual media within the Deaf Community and features them in her blog posts.
+As a classical trained musician with a passion for modern works, she also explores art, sign language, and visual media within the Deaf Community and features them in her blog posts.

 Music is what she grew up with and studied the flute with Chris Molloy to grade VIII level at Mary Hare Grammar School for the Deaf and continued with her flute and music studies at Trinity College of Music in London and The Royal Welsh College of Music and Drama, Cardiff.

-Ruth is based in Essex and has studied with some of the country’s most respected flautists including Roger Armstrong, Ann Cherry, William Bennett, Christine Messiter, Karen Jones, Patricia Morris, Wissam Boustany and James Kortum at the Univeristy of Newcastle in Australia.
+Ruth is based in Essex and has studied with some of the country’s most respected flautists including Roger Armstrong, Ann Cherry, William Bennett, Christine Messiter, Karen Jones, Patricia Morris, Wissam Boustany and James Kortum at the Univeristy of Newcastle in Australia to name a few.

 In 2005 she graduated with a 2.1 Bachelor of Music Honours degree majoring in Flute Performance at the Royal Welsh College of Music and Drama in Cardiff.